5 Tips To Make The Most Of Your Body Wash Routine

 8 minutes read

-What is the point of body wash?
+What are the benefits of a body wash?

+Experts recommend thoroughly checking the labels and steering clear of bad ingredients while clinging to the good ones.
 For example: “You want to look for ingredients like glycerin and ceramides that can cleanse and moisturise your skin.
 You want to avoid cocoamidylpropyl betaine, sodium lauryl, and laureth sulfate as these are surfactants that strip all of the oils from your skin,” says Dr Lal.
-He adds: “If you use a gentle cleanser, you can use it on both body and face.
+He adds: “If you use a gentle cleanser, you can use it on both body and face.“

 Another important thing to consider is to understand what your skin needs.

 Does your skin lack moisture and look dull or crepey?
 Do you suffer from skin conditions like body acne or keratosis pilaris?
-Identify your skin concerns and address them by picking the right body wash
+Identify your skin concerns and address them by picking the right body wash.

 If you have body acne, opt for an anti-blemish body wash

 2. Tea tree extract has purifying and anti-bacterial properties that are proven to reduce acne swelling and prevent future breakouts.
+A tea tree body wash will also provide an uplifting and rejuvenating scent, making it ideal for anyone that wants a quick boost of freshness at the start of their day.

 If you have keratosis pilaris, try a cellular renewal body serum